SolarArbiter/workshop/data_access_control.md

 it allows.

 ## View the data available to Forecaster A
 Log in to the dashboard as Forecaster A and follow the Sites link to view the list of sites available to you.
+Filter out reference data by clicking on the "Provider" header of the table and unchecking the "Reference" box.
-Here you should see 'Power Plant X' provided by Utility X and 'Weather Station' provided by Organization 1.
+You should see the sites 'Power Plant X' provided by Utility X and 'Weather Station' provided by Organization 1.

 Click on 'Power Plant X'.
-Here you'll find the irradiance and power observations provided by Utility X. Notice that the only visible forecast objects are provided by Forecast Provider A.
+Here you'll find the irradiance and power observations provided by Utility X. Notice that the only visible forecast objects are provided by Forecast Provider A. Unlike Utility X, you will not be able to see the forecast provided by Forecaster B because Forecaster A has not been assigned a role with permission to read that data.

 Return to the site listing and click on 'Weather Station'.
 You will find irradiance observations provided by Organization 1 and a day ahead GHI forecast from Forecaster Provider A.

 Logging in as Forecaster B should yield all of the same observation and site information, but only forecasts from Forecast Provider B should be visible.
+The two Forecasters have not granted any read permissions to one another and cannot view eachother's data.
+Creating new Sites, Forecasts and Observations should result in a resource only visible to the user that created it.

 ## View the roles and permissions of Forecaster A
 Access the User Administration page through the 'Account' menu as in the Utility X permission section above.
 The